 \section{Introduction}

-Recent large neural source code models such as Codex~\citep{chenEvaluatingLargeLanguage2021}, CodeGen~\citep{nijkampConversationalParadigmProgram2022a} and AlphaCode~\citep{liCompetitionLevelCodeGeneration2022} are remarkably effective at program synthesis and competitive programming tasks respectively.
+Large language models (LLMs) pre-trained on code such as Codex~\cite{chenEvaluatingLargeLanguage2021}, CodeGen~\cite{nijkampConversationalParadigmProgram2022a}, and AlphaCode~\cite{liCompetitionLevelCodeGeneration2022} have demonstrated remarkable proficiency at program synthesis and competitive programming tasks.
 Yet our understanding of why they produce a particular solution is limited.
-In practice, the models are mostly used for their prediction alone, i.e., as generative models, and the way they reason about code internally largely remains untapped.
+In large-scale practical applications, the models are often used for their prediction alone, i.e., as generative models, and the way they reason about code internally largely remains untapped.

-These models are often based on the attention mechanism \citep{bahdanauNeuralMachineTranslation2016}, a key component of the transformer architecture \citep{vaswaniAttentionAllYou2017}.
-Besides providing substantial performance benefit, attention weights have been used to provide interpretability of neural models \citep{linStructuredSelfAttentiveSentence2017, vashishthAttentionInterpretabilityNLP2019a,paltenghiThinkingDeveloperComparing2021}.
-In particular, \cite{wanWhatTheyCapture2022} and \cite{vigAnalyzingStructureAttention2019} have shown how the attention weights contain important syntactic information on both the Abstract Syntax Tree (AST) of source code and Part of Speech (POS) tags in natural language.
-Moreover, \cite{wanWhatTheyCapture2022} showed how using attention weights to infer the distance between two tokens outperformed techniques using hidden representations.
-In a similar direction, \cite{zhangWhatDoesTransformer2022} has shown how a novel graph representation of source code derived solely from attention weights achieved comparable performance on the VarMisuse dataset \citep{allamanisLearningRepresentPrograms2018b} to that of a hand-crafted graph representation based on control flow and data flow ~\citep{hellendoornGlobalRelationalModels2020}.

-The work cited above suggests the attention mechanism reflects or encodes objective properties of the source code processed by the model.
-We argue, that just as software developers consider different locations in the code individually and follow precise connections between them, so the self-attention of transformers connects and creates information flow between similar and linked code locations.
-If those relations are indeed comparable, this raises the possibility: \textit{can the knowledge about source code conveyed by the attention weights of neural models be leveraged to support human code exploration?}
+These models are often based on the attention mechanism \cite{bahdanauNeuralMachineTranslation2015}, a key component of the transformer architecture \cite{vaswaniAttentionAllYou2017}.
+Besides providing substantial performance benefits, attention weights have been used to provide interpretability of neural models \cite{linStructuredSelfAttentiveSentence2017, vashishthAttentionInterpretabilityNLP2019a,paltenghiThinkingDeveloperComparing2021}.
+Additionally, existing work \cite{wanWhatTheyCapture2022, vigAnalyzingStructureAttention2019, zhangWhatDoesTransformer2022, allamanisLearningRepresentPrograms2018a} also suggests that the attention mechanism reflects or encodes objective properties of the source code processed by the model.
+We argue that just as software developers consider different locations in the code individually and follow meaningful connections between them, the self-attention of transformers connects and creates information flow between similar and linked code locations.
+This raises a question: